adonisjs/v6-docs/content/docs/guides/installation.md

 ### Web starter kit

 The Web starter kit is tailored for creating traditional server renderer web apps.
 Do not let the keyword **"traditional"** discourage you.
-We recommend this starter kit if you are creating a web app with limited frontend interactivity.
+We recommend this starter kit if you make a web app with limited frontend interactivity.

-The simplicity of rendering HTML on the server using [Edge.js]() will sky rocket your productivity as you do not have to deal with complex build systems just to render some HTML.
+The simplicity of rendering HTML on the server using [Edge.js](https://edge.adonisjs.com) will boost your productivity as you do not have to deal with complex build systems to render some HTML.

-Later, you can use [Hotwire](https://hotwired.dev), [HTMX](http://htmx.org), or [Unpoly](http://unpoly.com) to make your applications navigate like an SPA and use [Alpine.js](http://alpinejs.dev) to create interactive widgets like a dropdown or a modal.
+Later, you can use [Hotwire](https://hotwired.dev), [HTMX](http://htmx.org), or [Unpoly](http://unpoly.com) to make your applications navigate like a SPA and use [Alpine.js](http://alpinejs.dev) to create interactive widgets like a dropdown or a modal.

 The web starter kit comes with the following packages.